adamstephensen/my-bot-bot/MyBotBot.BotAssets/FAQs/BotFAQs.md

 ## What are the options for deploying my bot using ci/cd and devops ?
 I'm still working on this… check back soon.

-## What are the pros and cons of function bots over web bots
-What are the benefits of going for a Web Bot
-1. Web bot is always on - No Warm up time
-Function bot can take a few seconds to warm up if it hasn't been hit for a while
-2. More control over how the bot scales / Predictable costing What a web bot you control how much the bot scales.

-Here are the benefits of going for a Function Bot
-1. Pay as you use - per second billing
-If no-one is using your bot, you will not pay for it
-2. Infitinte scale without any need to configure scaling rules.
-Scaling just comes in with the platform
-3. Easy integration with other Azure services.
-Function bots easy integrate with other Azure services like Logic Apps, Service Bus, Cosmos DB, Table Storage, Storage Queues.
-4. Simplification of Development
-You don't need to host your application on the MVC framework.
-You have your run.csx.. and it executes your bot.

-## Should my dialogues hand off from LUIS to Qna or from Qna To LUIS
-It depends.
-Some people like to make LUIS the master and if no LUIS intent is identified hand off to QnA maker to return a QnA match.
-Others prefer to capture as much as possible in QnA and then pass to LUIS.
-One consideration is that calls to QnA Maker are currently Free (as at 24 April 2018) where you pay a very small amount for every LUIS request.

 ## How do I build a multi-lingual bot ?
 Check out this link https://desflanagan.wordpress.com/2016/10/25/build-a-multi-language-bot/